Bimodal Star Formation in Simulations of Strongly Magnetized Giant Molecular Clouds: Results

 \subsection{Dependence of the Initial Mass Function on Magnetic Field Strength}

-The presence of two formation periods and the apparent discrepancies in the average masses prompt a detailed analysis of the stellar populations formed under each magnetic field environment, best enabled by analysis of the initial mass function (IMF).
+The presence of two formation periods and the apparent discrepancies in the average masses prompt a detailed analysis of the stellar populations formed under each magnetic field environment, best enabled by analysis of the IMF.

+We note that the stellar mass functions are produced by scaling the sink particle mass by a factor of 0.4 to account for the core-to-star conversion, i.e. fragmentation of a sink particle into multiple stars.
+This recipe is motivated by the matching between sink particle mass function and empirical stellar IMF in our previous work \citep{HeRG:2019}.
+We emphasize that the simulations presented in this work do not possess sufficient resolution to directly simulate prestellar core fragmentation below our resolution limit of 1000 AU.
+If pre-stellar cores of different masses in our simulations undergo substantially different fragmentation, our derived IMFs could be skewed.
+The implications of this core-to-star scaling and the study of sink particle fragmentation at high resolution are discussed in ~\S \ref{ssec:prestellarinf}.

 Fig.~\ref{fig:imf1} shows the stellar mass functions for the baseline and intermediate magnetic field run at a variety of simulation times.
-We note that the mass functions are produced by scaling the sink particle mass by a factor of 0.4 to account for the core-to-star conversion, i.e. fragmentation of a sink particle into multiple stars.
-This recipe is motivated by the matching between sink particle mass function and empirical stellar IMF in our previous work \citep{HeRG:2019}.
 In the fiducial run, the stellar populations in each mass bin increase fairly proportionally with time, producing a self-similar scaling of the IMF.
-This, along with the reasonably constant average mass after the first megayear, suggests a fairly statistical star formation description.
+This, along with the reasonably constant average mass after the first Myr, suggests a fairly statistical star formation description.
 Further, the higher mass end of the distribution seems to roughly reproduce a Kroupa scaling with a log-scale power-law exponent $\Gamma = -1.3$ \citep{Kroupa2002}.
 That is, stars formed at any point during the cloud evolution obey approximately the same mass distribution, consistent with the results of \cite{HeRG:2019}.

 In the intermediate B-field run, no strong departure from self-similarity is observed, although the intermediate run's average mass is notably lower than the baseline and drifts consistently lower after 2 Myrs.
-This indicates a stellar population with a larger proportion of low-mass stars, and with the proportion of smaller stars increasing over time, though this behavior is not visibly obvious.
+This indicates a stellar population with a larger proportion of low-mass stars, and with the proportion of smaller stars increasing over time, though this behaviour is not visibly obvious.
 It is, however, worth noting that the intermediate B-field run's second phase of star formation overlaps significantly in time with its first phase.
 Disentangling the stars of these two phases is thus difficult before 4 Myrs, by which time the majority of the stellar population has been formed.